 - Navigate to Sites in your navigation menu and click the Create New Site button.

 - Select a type of template from the drop-down on the left, search for a template, or simply browse through our collection.

-- Name your site, then click Start Building.
+- Once you've chosen a template, name your site, then click Continue.

 Edit your site's content

 Every template includes pre-built sections with placeholder widgets.
 You can edit, rearrange, duplicate, delete, and add new content to customize your site.

 Our builder automatically saves changes as you go, so you don’t need to worry about losing any work.
 If you make a mistake, there are plenty of options to undo your edits.

 Also, if you already have a Leadpages site, landing page, or pop-up built, you have the option to copy + paste sections onto your new site.
 Learn more ↗

 You can also use section templates to help you add a new section to a page without designing it from scratch.